 a) Concrete Manufacturers for direct loads (on customer request) of Blocks.
 The companies we use are Gryphonn Concrete and Castle Concrete Products.

 b) Sand and Stone Suppliers for direct loads (on customers request) of Aggregates.
-The companies we use are Severn Sands and Alan Counsell.
+The companies we use are Breedons and Alan Counsell.

 If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law, as described above in Part 8.

 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved